Graph Framework

 This section is intended for code developers and outlines how to create new solver methods.
 All solvers use the same solver::solver_interface interface.
 New solver models can be created from a subclass of solver::solver_interface or any other existing solver class and overloading class methods.

-tempate<dispersion::function DISPERSION_FUNCTION>
+template<dispersion::function DISPERSION_FUNCTION>

 class new_solver : public solver_interface<DISPERSION_FUNCTION> {